 A lot of software development involves keeping up to date with the latest frameworks and techniques.
-To a fullstack developer, this means double the amount work for their immediate stack.
+To a full stack developer, this means double the amount of work for their immediate stack.
 That does not include picking up new stacks altogether.

-There are large tech companies who will outright not hire a fullstack developer.
+There are large tech companies that will outright not hire a full stack developer.
 They require specific domain knowledge and would prefer someone with enough experience dealing with edge cases.
 Statistically, these jobs are less common but tend to be more on the bleeding edge of software development.

-The old definition of a fullstack developer is almost extinct, and it is much better to refer to them as generalist developers.
+The old definition of a full stack developer is almost extinct, and it is much better to refer to them as generalist developers.
 The best way to become one is by focusing on one stack early in your career, while slowly picking up knowledge on the other stack.
-It is almost futile to aspire mastering both stacks, as the amount of information grows exponentially with each additional stack.
+It is almost futile to aspire to master both stacks, as the amount of information grows exponentially with each additional stack.